 Therefore, the Catechism of the Catholic Church’s assertion that believers must undergo additional purification after death (in Purgatory) to “achieve the holiness necessary to enter the joy of heaven” renders Jesus’ blood insufficient to cleanse all sin and undermines Scripture’s authority and inerrancy, calling God’s character into question.

-Purgatory vs. 1 Corinthians 3:11-15 The first portion of Scripture misinterpreted by the Catholic Church to support their doctrine of Purgatory is 1 Corinthians 3:11-15, with a primary emphasis on the last verse.
+Purgatory vs. 1 Corinthians 3:11-15 The Catholic Church uses 1 Corinthians 3:11-15 to support their doctrine of Purgatory, placing an emphasis on the last verse.
 It states, “For no man can lay a foundation other than the one which is laid, which is Jesus Christ.
 Now if any man builds on the foundation with gold, silver, precious stones, wood, hay, straw, each man’s work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each man’s work.
 If any man’s work which he has built on it remains, he will receive a reward.
 If any man’s work is burned up, he will suffer loss; but he himself will be saved, yet so as through fire.”

-The Catholic Church claims that these verses express the existence of Purgatory and convey that believers must have their remaining sins purged by fire and their souls purified there after death, before they can enter Heaven.
-However, these passages do not denote the existence of Purgatory nor state that believers’ sins must be purged by fire after death.
+The Catholic Church claims that these verses convey that believers must have their remaining sins purged by fire and their souls purified after death before they can enter Heaven, hence the existence of Purgatory.
+However, these passages do not state that believers’ sins must be purged by fire after death.
 Neither do they express that God will put believers through the fire, test them by fire, or refine, cleanse, or make them holy with or by fire.
-Rather, they disclose that God will test and evaluate believers’ works to determine their quality and type, and will reward believers for their works that pass His authenticity test.
+Rather, they reveal that God will test and evaluate believers’ works to determine their quality and type, and will reward believers for their deeds that pass His authenticity test.

-Paul laid the foundation for correctly understanding and interpreting 1 Corinthians 3:11-15 by stating in 1 Corinthians 3:8, “Now he who plants and he who waters are one; but each will receive his own reward according to his own labor.”
-The “planting” and “watering” refer to the works believers do to build God’s Kingdom, and Paul later revealed how each work or act would be tested by fire to unveil which were like “gold, silver, and precious stones” and which were like “wood, hay, and straw.”
+Paul laid the foundation for correctly understanding and interpreting 1 Corinthians 3:11-15 by stating earlier in 1 Corinthians 3:8, “Now he who plants and he who waters are one; but each will receive his own reward according to his own labor.”
+The “planting and watering” Paul referenced speaks of the works believers do to build God’s Kingdom, and he later revealed how each work or act would be tested by fire to unveil which were like “gold, silver, and precious stones” and which were like “wood, hay, and straw.”

 Many other passages confirm that believers will be rewarded or suffer a loss of reward for their works.
 Paul wrote in 2 Corinthians 5:10, “For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.”
 Jesus said in Matthew 16:27, “For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works.”
 He also said in Revelation 22:12, “Behold, I am coming quickly, and My reward is with Me, to render to every man according to what he has done.”
 Yet again, Jesus stated in Matthew 6:1, “Beware of practicing your righteousness before men to be noticed by them; otherwise you have no reward with your Father who is in heaven.”

-Regardless of whether believers receive or lose a reward for their works, their salvation remains intact and unaffected by this judgment, because the Bible plainly and consistently teaches that redemption is a gift of God’s grace, attained through faith in Jesus, not through works.
-Hence, Paul’s statement in 1 Corinthians 3:14-15 conveys that some believers will emerge from this judgment with rewards accompanying their salvation, whereas others will emerge with only their salvation intact because the flames consumed their works.
-Or to put it another way, some will escape through the fire of judgment because of their salvation, but only barely, because their accompanying works were futile.
+Consequently, 1 Corinthians 3:14-15 does not teach that believers must have their remaining sins purged by fire and their souls purified after death (in Purgatory) before they can enter Heaven.
+On the contrary, it conveys that some believers will emerge from this “works judgment” with rewards accompanying their salvation, whereas others will emerge with only their salvation intact because the flames consumed their deeds.
+Or to put it another way, some will escape through the fire of this judgment solely due to their salvation, but only barely, because the works that accompanied their redemption were futile.

 Purgatory vs. Mark 3:28-29 The Catholic Church uses Mark 3:28-29 (and its parallel account in Matthew 12:31-32) to support their doctrine of Purgatory.
 In Mark’s Gospel, Jesus said, “Assuredly, I say to you, all sins will be forgiven the sons of men, and whatever blasphemies they may utter; but he who blasphemes against the Holy Spirit never has forgiveness, but is subject to eternal condemnation.”
 Likewise, Jesus uttered in Matthew’s Gospel, “Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”

 The Catholic Church interprets Jesus’ statements in both Gospels to mean “certain offenses can be forgiven in this age, but certain others in the age to come” (1031; St. Gregory the Great, Dial.
 4, 39: PL 77, 396; cf. Mt 12:31.).
-Yet, Jesus’ words, nor the context of the passages, support their interpretation.
+Yet, Jesus’ words, nor the context of the passages, support that interpretation.
+Rather, Jesus conveyed that all sins are forgivable except blaspheming the Holy Spirit, which would never be forgiven, ever.

-It is essential to consider the context preceding Jesus’ statements to accurately understand and interpret His intended meaning.
-Therefore, beginning in Mark 2, the Scribes and Pharisees questioned Jesus’ authority, words, actions, and miracles, and rendered Him guilty of blasphemy for claiming to forgive sins (see Mark 2:6-7, 16, 18, and 24).
-Afterward, they began looking for a way to indict Jesus because their unbelieving hearts were hardened against Him (see Mark 3:5).
-When Jesus delivered a demon-possessed man who was blind and mute, the Scribes and Pharisees claimed that Jesus was demon-possessed and was casting out demons by the power of Satan, not God (see Mark 3:22 and Matthew 12:24).
+The context preceding Jesus’ statements provides the framework for accurately understanding and interpreting His intended meaning.
+In Mark 2, the Scribes and Pharisees questioned Jesus’ authority, words, actions, and miracles, and rendered Him guilty of blasphemy for claiming to forgive sins (see Mark 2:6-7, 16, 18, and 24).
+In Mark 3, they began looking for a way to indict Jesus because their unbelieving hearts were hardened against Him (see Mark 3:5).
+Afterward, when Jesus delivered a demon-possessed man who was blind and mute, the Scribes and Pharisees claimed that Jesus was demon-possessed and was casting out demons by the power of Satan, not God (see Mark 3:22 and Matthew 12:24).

-Blaspheming the Holy Spirit is an act deeply rooted in unbelief, which was what the religious leaders consistently demonstrated by their persistent rejection of Jesus, their accusations against Him, and their attributing His miracles to Satan.
+The sin of blaspheming the Holy Spirit is an act rooted deeply in unbelief, which the religious leaders consistently demonstrated by their persistent rejection of Jesus, their accusations against Him, and their attributing His miracles to Satan.
 Their hardened hearts were overflowing with unbelief, so Jesus warned them that their blasphemy and continued unbelief would never be forgiven but would result in eternal condemnation without rescue (see also 2 Thessalonians 1:6-10, Jude 1:5, Hebrews 3:16-19, and Revelation 21:8).

-Furthermore, Jesus’ declaration in Matthew 12:32 that blaspheming the Holy Spirit would never be forgiven “in this age or in the age to come” did not mean that the Scribes and Pharisees were exempt from forgiveness, should they repent and choose to believe in Jesus “in this age.”
-Neither did Jesus’ statement mean or imply that only blasphemy of the Holy Spirit was unforgivable “in the age to come” but that other sins would be forgivable at that time, as the Catechism of the Catholic Church claims.
-Instead, Jesus’ sobering words emphasized the unavailability of forgiveness for continued unbelief, confirmed the unalterable and unforgivable state of it after death, and expressed the certainty of eternal condemnation that would result because of it (see Mark 3:29, 16:16, John 3:18, and 3:36).
+Furthermore, Jesus’ declaration in Matthew 12:32 that blaspheming the Holy Spirit would never be forgiven “in this age or in the age to come” did not mean or imply that blasphemy of the Holy Spirit was unforgivable “in the age to come” (i.e., after death) but that other sins would be forgivable at that time, as the Catechism of the Catholic Church claims.
+Instead, Jesus’ sobering words emphasized the complete and utter unavailability of forgiveness for continued unbelief, confirmed the unalterable state of it after death, and expressed the certainty of eternal condemnation that would result because of it (see Mark 3:29, 16:16, John 3:18, and 3:36).

-Considering the events that preceded and prompted Jesus’ statements to the religious leaders in Mark’s and Matthew’s Gospels, and His declaration that their unbelief would never be forgiven if they continued to reject Him, the Catholic Church’s claim that “certain offenses can be forgiven in this age, but certain others in the age to come” is not supported by the text, and, thereby, false.
-(See Acts 10:43 and 13:38-39, 1 John 1:7-9, Romans 5:9-11, Colossians 1:13-14 and 3:13, Ephesians 1:7-8, Acts 15:8-9, 2 Corinthians 5:17-19, and 1 Peter 2:24 for irrefutable evidence that Jesus immediately forgives and cleanses all those who trust Him by faith for salvation.)
+Therefore, considering the events that preceded and prompted Jesus’ statements to the religious leaders in Mark’s and Matthew’s Gospels, and His declaration that their unbelief would never be forgiven if they continued to reject Him, the Catholic Church’s claim that “certain offenses can be forgiven in this age, but certain others in the age to come” is not supported by the text, and, thereby, false.

 Additionally, their unbiblical conclusion reveals that their scholars did not derive their interpretation of Mark 3:28-29 and Matthew 12:31-32 from its context nor through a careful examination of the texts to gain a clear understanding of Jesus’ intended meaning.
 Instead, they ignored the context, mishandled its content, and inserted Catholic ideologies into the text to make it fit their unbiblical doctrine of Purgatory.